Get Started With Adobe Lightroom Classic: The Photo Workflow

 Catalogs & The Non-Destructive Difference

 If you’ve used photography programs like Photoshop before, the biggest difference you’ll notice with Lightroom is the Library.
-The first time that you open Lightroom, you’ll be working in a catalog. of catalogs as Lightroom’s organizational metaphor: like a ledger, as you import images to Lightroom they are added as entries in the catalog.
-When you then make changes to an image, the original image is preserved as master copy.
+The first that you open Lightroom, you’ll be working in a catalog.
+Think of catalogs as Lightroom’s organizational metaphor: like a ledger, as you import images to Lightroom they are added as entries in the catalog.
+When you then make changes to an image, the image file is preserved as master copy.

 In Photoshop, we can save our progress using TIFF or PSD files – layered Photoshop documents that include the image and all of the changes to the image.
 This is called a “non-destructive” process because it preserves the original image.
-However, these files tend to be pretty large: often too large for sharing online or sending in an email.
+However, these files tend to be pretty : often too large for sharing online or sending in an email.
 They are also meant for use only with Photoshop and a handful of other programs.

 If we save finished images in a smaller, compressed image format, like JPEG or GIF, we’ve applied a destructive edit.
 The changes we’ve made are saved permanently and we can’t revert back to the original image.

-Catalogs and non-destructiveness are the crucial features that define Lightroom as an all-purpose photo management and digital imaging system.
+Catalogs and non-destructiveness are the two crucial features that define Lightroom as an all-purpose photo management and digital imaging system.
 With this system, we can manage an unlimited number of pictures and make an unlimited number of changes without any loss of quality.

 Made of Modules

-of the key differences in the structure of Lightroom is that it is divided into a series of modules.
+One of the key differences in the structure of Lightroom is that it is divided into a series of modules.
 The modules are unique workspaces that allow you to interact with your image collections in different ways.
 This set of modules makes Lightroom a nearly-complete photo editing and image processing suite.

 Lightroom ModulesLightroom ModulesLightroom Modules